Do You Tell Your Boss The Truth?

 While Dr. Grossman doesn't encourage lying, she tells people that if you have to say a little white lie, that's okay.
 She says it's okay to take a personal day for the loss of a pet and just tell your boss that you're not feeling well.

-Dr. Grossman states that one of the most important things to do when you lose a pet is to take time to care for yourself.
-There is not set time you may need for your grief, as it varies for different people.
+One of the most important things to do when you lose a pet, Dr. Grossman believes, is to take time to care for yourself.
+There is no set time you may need for your grief, as it varies for different people.
 Nearly 1 in 3 people feel grief and sadness for at least six months after the death of a beloved pet, according to a 2009 study of 106 pet owners in the Bulletin of the Menninger Clinic, a peer-reviewed journal.
 About 20-percent exhibit the same numbness, shock, disbelief, guilt or anger as people grieving another person's death.

 According to Dr. Grossman, the first three to four months are going to be the hardest time.
 It's important to be a little bit selfish.
 Most employers don't realize that when you lose a pet and you're having a hard time and you're not going to be the most productive.
 An employer may require the person to be there, but how much is that person really going to get done, so why not allow them to take a day or so off.
 They can use their sick days or personal days, and then be able to come back to work.
 While they won't be over their loss, at least they are able to function and get their work, done.